 The Housing Element contains policies and programs that are consistent with policy directives in all other General Plan elements.
 Hazards, the natural environment, and infrastructure considerations discussed in detail in the General Plan relate specifically in the context of potential constraints to future residential development.
-Development policies contained in the Urban Form, Land Use and Design Element which establishes the location, type, density, and distribution of local land uses, including housing relate most directly to the Housing Element.
-The policies and priorities of the

-Housing Element and the Urban Form, Land Use and Design Element have been carefully balanced to maintain internal consistency.
+Development policies contained in the Urban Form, Land Use and Design Element- which establishes the location, type, density, and distribution of local land uses, including housing- relate most directly to the Housing Element.
+The policies and priorities of the Housing Element and the Urban Form, Land Use and Design Element have been carefully balanced to maintain internal consistency.

 The Fresno General Plan emphasizes increased land use intensity and mixed-use development at densities that will support greater use of transit in Fresno.
 The General Plan lays out the strategy to meet this challenge by directing growth to emerging mixed-use neighborhoods strategically located to provide opportunities for housing, jobs, transit, and amenities in cohesive districts.
-By integrating the housing strategy with its growth strategy, the City can promote economic development, put strategies in place to reduce housing costs, minimize environmental impacts, and enhance the quality of life.
+By integrating the housing strategies in place to reduce housing costs, minimize environmental impacts, and enhance the quality of life.
 The establishment of mixed land uses in the Urban Form, Land Use and Design Element and implementing development standards in the 2015/2016 comprehensive update of the Fresno Development Code are key tools for implementing General Plan goals.